SUMMER VACATION IN OMAN

 Camels in the Fog

-Spend summer vacations on the Arabian Peninsula and enjoy typical English weather!
-In Oman this is possible due to the monsoon rains that also hit the southern part of the country and turn the desert into a green jungle.
+Spend your summer vacation on the Arabian Peninsula and enjoy typical English weather!
+In Oman, this is made possible by the monsoon rains, which also hit the southern part of the country and transform the desert into a green jungle.

 My Stages